rh-mobb/documentation/docs/acm/submariner/aro-submariner.md

 EOF
 ```

+The Submariner Add-on installation will start, and will take up to 10 minutes to finish.

+## Check the Status of the Submariner Networking Add-On

-* Few minutes after we can check that the app Connection Status and the Agent Status are Healthy:
+* Few minutes (up to 10 minutes) after we can check that the app Connection Status and the Agent Status are Healthy:

 ![ARO Submariner](./aro-submariner.png)